json-schema-org/community/docs/blog-guidelines.md

 Please feel free to share the blog on social media.

 ## How to submit for consideration ##
 Please submit your PR for consideration and we will start the PR process.
-If the article it’s not suitable for the JSON Schema blog, we will provide feedback and direction.
+If the article is not suitable for the JSON Schema blog, we will provide feedback and direction.

 ### Atribution
 These blog guidelines are adapted by the [CNCF blog guidelines](https://github.com/cncf/foundation/blob/main/blog-guidelines.md).